 Fourth Year Theme

-Citizenship is the fourth year theme.
-It prepares students to make a difference in the world, their communities, and their professions.
-Students will enroll in an interdisciplinary seminar and participate in community service or civic activity.
-During their seminar, students discuss the personal and public responsibilities they anticipate and share their concerns for the world they are about to enter.
-This theme challenges students to understand the balance between making a living and making a life.
-Activities provide the opportunity to weave together various threads of the core and the major.
+This theme focuses on preparing students to make a difference in the world, their communities, and their professions.
+Students enroll in an interdisciplinary seminar and participate in community service and civic activity.
+During this seminar, students discuss personal, professional, and public responsibilities as they anticipate and share their concerns for the world they are about to enter.
+The seminar challenges students to understand the balance between making a living and making a life.
+Activities provide the opportunity to weave together various threads of the Core and the major.

-During the third and fourth year of study, students are required to take Advanced Studies courses in an area or areas outside of their major area.
-These courses explore methodologies, theories, and/or concepts important in the Natural Sciences, Social Sciences, and/or Humanities.
-Students select two courses in this category based on their preference.
+In the third and fourth years of study, students select two Advanced Studies courses outside of their major area of study and based upon their interests.
+These courses explore methodologies, theories, and/or concepts important in the Natural Sciences, Social Sciences, Professions, and/or Humanities.

-Once during their academic careers, students participate in a creative arts experience by taking a specific course or by completing an independent project.
-This requirement emphasizes the value of their creative spirits and uncovers gifts that will sustain students throughout their lives.
+At some time in their academic career, all students participate in a Creative Arts Experience (CAE) by taking a specifically designated CAE course or by completing an independent project.
+This requirement emphasizes the value of students’ creative spirits and uncovers gifts that will sustain students throughout their lives.

 |ENV 100/101 or ENV 104 - Intro to Environmental Issues||3|